 What the Rossoneri must ensure is that they have the right kind of protection and penetration in the centre of the park, and even before his injury De Jong was only able to offer the former and not the latter.
 The 80-odd cap De Rossi could bring both.
 It could even benefit the national side for two of its midfielders, De Rossi and Riccardo Montolivo, to be partnering up regularly at club level.

 A couple of years ago Romanisti would have found the possibility unthinkable, but one can't help but think that if De Rossi was sold in January there would be fewer questions asked - fewer fingers pointed - than there would have been previously.
-The dip in form which has seen De Rossi have two below-par seasons in the last three years has now led to a serious impasse, and the fact that he has never again reached the heights he managed between 2005 and 2008 suggests that a resolution needs to be found.
+The dip in form which has seen De Rossi have two below-par seasons in the last three years has now led to a serious impasse, and the fact that he has never again reached the heights he managed between 2005 and 2008 suggest that a resolution needs to be found.

 And if that resolution is to benefit Roma in cold, hard cash, then they need to consider a sale sooner rather than later.
-The bonus for all concerned is that the player may also experience a welcome new lease of life if he is running out regularly at San Siro after Christmas.
+The bonus for all concerned is that the player may also experience a welcomed new lease of life if he is running out regularly at San Siro after Christmas.
 As scenarios go, it is one all three parties should consider very seriously.